Enhanced Medication Reconciliation Part of Software Upgrade

 How It Works

-In McKesson Homecare and McKesson Hospice, all medications are stored in a standard First Databank (FDB) data structure that helps improve interaction screenings and supports an advanced search capability that combines name brand and generic medications in the same search.
+In Homecare and Hospice, all medications are stored in a standard First Databank (FDB) data structure that helps improve interaction screenings and supports an advanced search capability that combines name brand and generic medications in the same search.
 Our recent updates also provide a new user interface and upgraded technology.

 The updated profile helps support easy entry of a singular medication or multiple prescriptions and/or doses.
 Discontinuation of both multiple and singular medications can be completed with one click.
 A new clinical screenings wizard provides improved drug-to-drug or drug allergy interaction screenings, improved duplicate therapy screenings and compels users to “resolve” or “acknowledge” these interactions based on a one-to-five scale.
 The most severe (four and five) must be resolved before continuing.